Documentation: Merged Academic Corpus

 In each case, we include only articles published 2010 or later with English titles or abstracts.

-Organization and country data has gaps.
-As described above, we rely on the MAC's underlying data sources to identify author and funder organizations for each publication, and use the same sources together with our own methods to link these organizations (and, in turn, the publications) with countries.
-However, organizational metadata is sometimes missing or incorrect in the sources that feed the MAC, and our methods to fill these gaps are not 100% effective.
+• Organization and country data has gaps.
+As described above, we rely on the MAC's underlying data sources to extract raw authors and organizations for each publication, and use our own methods to canonicalize these organizations and link them (and, in turn, the publications) with countries.
+However, organizational metadata is sometimes missing or incompletely extracted in the sources that feed the MAC, and our methods to fill these gaps are not 100% effective.

-Named entities may not be fully resolved.
-Named entities, such as organizations, authors, and articles, are often given different names across or within our data sources.
-For example, Google may be called "Google" in one article, "Google Cloud Services" in another, "Google UK" in another, "AI Team - Google Research" in another.
-For the MAC, we use different processes to "resolve" these different names where appropriate, as described above, but we can’t catch all of them.
+• Named entities may not be fully resolved.
+Named entities, such as organizations, authors, and articles, are often given different names by the authors of publications.
+For example, while an author may state that they work for "Google" in one article, a different author may identify themselves as working for "Google Cloud Services" in another, "Google UK" in a third, or even "AI Team - Google Research" in a different one.
+For the MAC, we have a well-performing entity resolution algorithm designed to resolve these disagreements, but there may still be cases where they go uncaught.
 This could affect some calculations using the MAC.
 For example, an author’s articles could be split across multiple versions of the author’s name, making it seem like that author has written fewer articles than she really has.

 Maintenance